Higher representation infinite algebras and toric Fano stacks of Picard number one or two: Preliminaries

 Similarly, let $Q:=(L/B,\bigsqcup_{i=0}^d\{x+B\to x+\alpha_i+B\mid x\in L\})$ be a finite quiver which may have multiple arrows.
 We define a cut of $Q$ similarly.
 For a cut $C\subseteq Q_1$, we call $\gamma(C):=(\sharp\{a\in C\mid\text{The type of $a$ is }i.\})_{i=0}^d\in\mathbb{Z}^{d+1}_{\geq0}$ the {\it type} of $C$.
 For a cut $C\subseteq Q_1$ of type $\gamma=(\gamma_i)_{i=0}^d$, we have $\sum_{i=0}^d\gamma_i=m$.
 Observe that cuts of $Q$ correspond bijectively to $B$-periodic cuts of $\hat{Q}$.
 In what follows, we identify $B$-periodic cuts of $\hat{Q}$ with cuts of $Q$ freely.
 For a cut $C\subseteq Q_1$, we define a quiver $Q_C:=(Q_0,Q_1\setminus C)$.
 A cut $C\subseteq Q_1$ is called {\it bounding} if the quiver $Q_C$ is acyclic.

 \begin{Def}\cite[5.6(2)]{HIO} Let $C\subseteq Q_1$ be a bounding cut.
 Consider the relation $I_C$ in path algebra $kQ_C$ which is generated by

 for $x\in L, 0\leq i,j\leq d$ such that the four arrows exist in $Q_C$.
-We call $A(B,C):=kQ_C/I_C$ a $d$-{\it representation infinite algebra of type} $\tilde{A}$. \end{Def}
+We call $A(B,C):=kQ_C/I_C$ a $d$-{\it representation infinite algebra of type} $\widetilde A$. \end{Def}

-In \cite{HIO}, it is proved that this $A$ is $d$-representation infinite when $k$ is algebraically closed field of characteristic zero.
-Later, we give another proof of this fact which is valid for arbitrary field $k$.
+In \cite{HIO}, it is proved that this $A(B,C)$ is indeed $d$-representation infinite when $k$ is an algebraically closed field of characteristic zero.
+Below, we give another proof of this fact which is valid for arbitrary field $k$ (Theorem \ref{enddtiltrk1}).